A-kly/School-Vault/CMPUT 379/Synchronization.md

 	- **For example**: Airline database.
 We do not want the customers to be able to read the flight times as they are being written because then they will be wrong or jumbled.
 - Initialize semaphores to…?
 ![[Pasted image 20231016120746.png]]
+- We need to know how many people are reading
+	- hence `readcount`
+	- This is because we want to use a semaphore to stop the writer from writing (this is the `if` block)
+	- *While any processes are reading.
+We cause the w*
+-